Published Sept 4, 2023

 Is IPT Treatment Safe?

-IPT treatment is considered safe.
+With IPT treatment, cancer patients will be safe.
 At Immunity Therapy Center, cancer patients are in the hands of experienced and compassionate medical experts dedicated to their wellness and better treatment outcomes.

 The most common side effect of insulin potentiation therapy is hypoglycemia (low blood sugar).
 This temporary condition can be relieved by closely monitoring a patient’s blood sugar levels and administering more glucose as needed.